fahad1985lab/Solidity_approach/README.md

 # This Git repository contains five Agda codes:

-1- Developing Two Models of the Solidity-style Smart Contracts.
+1- Developing Two Models of the Solidity-style Smart Contracts (chapter 6).

-2- Simulating Two Models of Solidity-style Smart Contracts.
+2- Simulating Two Models of Solidity-style Smart Contracts (chapter 7).

-3- Verifying Solidity-style Smart Contracts.
+3- Verifying Solidity-style Smart Contracts (chapter 8).

-4- Implementing the Reentrancy Attack of Solidity in Agda.
+4- Implementing the Reentrancy Attack of Solidity in Agda (chapter 9).

 5- Safe Version of the code.